Ambiguous Queries and Semantic Interpretations

 Using Similarity to Decide if a Modified Query fits well with an Ambiguous Query

 The similarity used to make this decision might be based upon comparing the search results for the ambiguous query and the modified query to see:

 1. The frequency of occurrence of particular keywords associated with the particular search query in the modified search query results and the frequency within the search results for the particular search query.

 2. The degree of similarity is based on comparing an order of the modified search query results with an order of the search results for the particular search query.

 3. Other data might be considered such as

 Google may provide different answers to an ambiguous query such as “how long is Harry Potter?” to see which results people tend to favor over others.
 It sounds like the decisions to show some results over others might be based upon an initial evaluation of modified queries and a confidence score associated with those.
 But when someone does a “How long is Harry Potter” type query, it may be more likely that they are asking for the length of a movie or how many pages there might be in one of the Harry Potter books, rather that how tall Harry Potter is or how old Harry Potter is.

-We can see how Google attempts to understand the intent behind an ambiguous query, but it is possible that they also attempt to understand the intent behind queries that we may not perceive as being ambiguous, such as a search for “Pizza” around lunchtime, which Google seems to understand is a query for a nearby place to find a slice, rather than a history of Pizza.
+We can see how Google attempts to understand the intent behind an ambiguous query.
+Is it possible that Google also attempt to understand the intent behind queries that we may not perceive as being ambiguous, such as a search for “Pizza” around lunchtime.
+Google seems to understand that is a query for a nearby place to find a slice, rather than a history of Pizza.

 You can interpret that as an intent to get some lunch on my part with a high degree of confidence.